BorgwardtLab/S3M/README.md

 # Example

 We provide a synthetic data set that illustrates the utility of S3M.
 After installation, the command

     $ s3m -i data/example/synthetic.csv -m 15 -o results/example.json -n

-runs S3M on it for shapelets of length `15` and stores its results in the `results` folder.
-The argument `-n` only keeps shapelets with "normal" p-values.
-Not normal p-values (e.g. 0) might occur due to limited precision in the calculation.
-The below figure shows how the method identifies the case-characteristic two spikes as the most significant shapelet (p-Value: 5.42e-20).
+runs S3M on it and stores its results in the `results` folder.
+The below figure shows how the method identifies the case-characteristic two spikes as the most significant shapelet&nbsp;(p-value: 5.42e-20).

 ![](./results/example.png)

 # Help

 If you have questions concerning S3M or you encounter problems when